syncfusion-content/asp.net-core-docs/aspnet-core/ListBox/Getting-Started.md

     {% endhighlight %}

-In the View page, add Autocomplete helper and map the Local data list to corresponding DataSource and AutoCompleteFields.
+In the View page, add Listbox helper and map the Local data list to corresponding DataSource and ListBoxFields.
 You need to refer the model class at the top of the page.

     {% highlight CSHTML %}